goatshriek/wrapture/docs/examples/templates/README.md

 This template closely matches our function specifications above, with a few obvious differences.
-First, the template has a name associated with it that is used when we need to use it later.
+First, the template has a name associated with it that is referenced when we want to use it.
 Second, the name of the wrapped function is no longer a string value: it is an object with a member called `is-param` set to `true`.
-This object signifies that this is a parameterized portion of the template that we can replace as needed when we use this template.
+The presence of this key signifies that this is a parameterized portion of the template that we can replace as needed.

-Now that we have this template defined, let's see how we would use it to remove the redundancy from our previous declarations:
+Now that we have a template defined, let's see how we would use it to remove the redundancy from our previous declarations:

 ```yaml
 functions: